Testicular Cancer FAQ

 A: Doctors are not sure what causes testicular cancer.
 The rate of testicular cancer is slightly higher in white men, as well as in higher income groups.
 Doctors do not know if this is because a lifestyle factor plays a part in who gets testicular cancer.
-Doctors do know, however, of some risk factors for testicular cancer.
+Doctors do know, however, some risk factors for testicular cancer.
 For example, an undescended testicle (a testicle that does not move from the abdomen into the scrotum) increases a man's risk for the disease.
 Also, a man who has had cancer in one testicle is more likely to get it in the other testicle.
 A man who has a family history is slightly more at risk for getting testicular cancer.

-If you have any of the risk factors for testicular cancer, talk to your doctor about the need for monthly testicular self exams.
+If you have any of the risk factors for testicular cancer, talk to your doctor about the need for monthly testicular self-exams.

 Q: What are the symptoms of testicular cancer?

 A: Men with early testicular cancer may or may not notice symptoms.
-Symptoms of testicular cancer include:
+Symptoms of testicular cancer can include: